Living The Life Of A Filler

 Thanks to the Today Show, I got to learn a little about Mr. Tyrone Curry.
 He is a Vietnam veteran, a high school janitor with 35 years on the job, the high school’s track coach, and the winner of a $3.4 million lottery.

 There are many aspects of Mr. Curry’s story that I found fascinating to learn about, but the one theme that really jumped out to me was how focused he was on supporting other people.
-He’s spending $40,000 this summer to build a state of the art track field for his team.
-He wants to build a better tennis court complex to support the tennis coach and team.
+He’s spent $40,000 one summer to build a state-of-the-art track field for his team.
+He wanted to build a better tennis court complex to support the tennis coach and team.

 One example soared though.
 One of his senior students lost his mom to a heart attack quite suddenly.
 The boy’s father isn’t around, and the honor student started to flounder.
 The young man was just going through the motions of life and didn’t see how his future could get better.
 And one day Coach Curry pulled him aside and walked down the track with him.
 In a few words, he reminded the boy that he wasn’t on his own.
 Mr. Curry is going to pay for this young man’s college education.

 Mr. Curry is a living example of what we would call a Filler Leader.
-He looks for ways to encourage other people to succeed in the face of challenge, to be courageous, and gets so much fulfillment from that act of support.
+He seeks opportunities for encouraging others to succeed in the face of challenge and to be courageous and get so much fulfillment from that act of support.

 You Might Also Like…